-Once your video is edited, it’s time to implement your real estate video marketing distribution strategy.
+Shooting videos is one thing, but getting them seen is another.
+It’s important to have some kind of real estate video distribution strategy.
 Remember, if nobody sees your video, then what’s the point?
-The entire reason we went through step 2, Building A Strong Personal Brand Your Database Loves, was to establish the audiences that will see your video.
+The entire reason we went through step 2, Building A Strong Personal Brand Your Database Loves, was to establish the people who will see your video.
 We want to build your brand with those audiences.

-This video was the biggest surprises of my career.
+This isn’t hard to do, but it’s tedious and highly recommended for every real estate video you create.
+This real estate video was the biggest surprises of my career.
 I did this video for a rental property, and I actually lost money making it.
 But, it has resulted in over $50,000 in commissions and many additional leads.
 At the time of this writing, it had 26,000 views and continues to climb.
 The only reason I did it at the time was to please the client, but it turned out to be the gift that keeps giving.

-The second thing we recommend is writing a blog post on your website to go along with each video.
-We then put the video on top of the post, no different than in this blog post.
+The second thing we recommend is writing a blog post on your website and then put the video on top of the post, no different than in this blog post.
 I found that when I had a video at the top of every page on my site, I better connected with people who would read my content.
-Regardless of what kind of video you are doing, I always recommend putting the video on your site with some written content.
-The more content on your site, the more your brand grows.

 Let’s say you are looking for a dentist in a new neighborhood and found 3 dentist offices that are close to you.
 You decide to visit each of their websites to get a better idea of who will be the right fit.
 Dentist A’s website has a couple pages on it and is very generic.
 There are not any pictures of the staff and barely any information other than location, hours, and a poorly written about page.

 Dentist B has a site that’s a little more in depth.
 You visit their community page, and you see a bunch of pictures of the staff and what looks like a recent holiday event, but that’s really the extent of it.
 Their site was much better than Dentist A, but they didn’t have a blog or any additional content.